MaxSchambach/nautilus-new-file/README.md

     make

 This installs the Nautilus extension to ``~/.local/share/nautilus-python/extensions/``.
-If you wish need to, change the paths in the according install scripts in the `´setup`` folder.
+If you need to, change the paths in the according install scripts in the `´setup`` folder.

 ## Uninstallation